-- Enforce, prevent, and remove illegal and unauthorized intrusions into the Preserve on an annual basis, as well as on a complaint basis. - Illegal Preserve intrusion can be prevented by maintaining appropriate fences and locked gates at approved access points to be determined by the City. - Install barriers (fencing, rocks/boulders, appropriate vegetation) and/or signage where necessary to direct public access to appropriate locations.
+- Enforce, prevent, and remove illegal and unauthorized intrusions into the Preserve on an annual basis, as well as on a complaint basis. - Install barriers (fencing, rocks/boulders, appropriate vegetation) and/or signage where necessary to direct public access to appropriate locations.